 Second, the market was so strong and profitability so assured, that few at the company paid attention to the burgeoning costs associated with this too-big technology stack.

-“They were spending somewhere in the neighborhood of $50,000 per month just on Cloud technology,” Fan said.
+“They were spending somewhere in the neighborhood of $50,000 per month just on Cloud technology,” Nguyen said.
 “And they had just spent $2.5 million on a data warehouse that no one was using.”

 By the end of 2017, rates began creeping back up.
 And as profitability decreased, those two latent problems finally emerged.
 Without new loans and re-fis, there was nothing to offset the extraordinary costs needed to maintain the technology stack.

 At this point, the firm was losing $3 million per month.
 And this is when Saxony Partners arrived on the scene.